tassiluca/scafi3-mp-api-thesis/presentation/presentation.md

 However:

 - Each of these were developed from scratch, with no code reuse and compatibility in mind;
-- No common framework led to fragmentation.
+- No common framework led to AC ecosystem fragmentation.

 ---